 Our German employment lawyers hold a special qualification as certified employment expert ”Fachanwalt fuer Arbeitsrecht”).
 We also regularly organize client seminars and publish client alerts and newsletters.

 The London Employment Group is a market leader in the UK.
-It consists of a core team of 19 lawyers (including three partners).
 It is rated as one of the leading firms for both national and international employment law by Legal 500 and Chambers.
 The UK Legal 500 comments on the "excellent industry knowledge", while Chambers states "Rated for its broad experience and the strength in depth of the team, from trainees up to senior partner level, this group is adept at cross-border advice and strategic restructuring, redundancy and outsourcing work."

 Our advice to clients is based on our extensive experience of all aspects of employment law and the issues facing employers in their dealings with employees, consultants, trade unions and employee consultative bodies.
 In order to be successful, employment advice must be timely, commercial and pragmatic.
 We will always offer a recommendation as to how to proceed, even when the options are finely balanced because that is what we believe advisers should do.
 Our aim is to ensure that clients are able to proceed with confidence, either that their chosen outcome is achievable or that they are following the best course of action in the circumstances and are forewarned about the challenges that may arise.